 Brand Infringement and imitation have been predominantly an offline affair.
-Brands have set up checks and balances to monitor any sort of violation by any individual or an entity which might be unauthorizedly representing or using any of its identity like trademark, logo, etc.
+Brands have set up checks and balances to monitor any sort of violation by any individual or an entity that might be unauthorized representing or using any of its identity like trademark, logo, etc.

-However, the relevance and objectives of digital have changed fundamentally for any organisation.
-From being an addon to the primary business, digital has become centre stage of activities.
-After the emergence of covid-19 pandemic, digital has become default in many cases.
+However, the relevance and objectives of digital have changed fundamentally for any organization.
+From being an add-on to the primary business, digital has become the Centre stage of activities.
+After the emergence of the covid-19 pandemic, digital has become the default in many cases.

 Similarly, there could be advertising messages including promos and offers, running in the name of a brand where the brand is neither aware of nor has any obligation to respect them.
 But, since they are run for various reasons in their name, it only earns a bad reputation for them.

 The fundamental issue here is that brands engage through various channels and mediums which plot across the level of control they have on them.
 Even the channels where they have absolute control, like a website or an app, parallel or mirror websites and apps are being created and distributed through non-regular means, like third-party app stores among users.